 - The optional -u flag runs the Update Installation in unattended mode.
 Unattended means that barring any problems with the Update Installation, there is no user interaction required.
-The only exception to this is the switching of CD-ROMs if WLS software is being updated also.
-The -u flag builds a kernel with all kernel components and does not provide the chance to archive obsolete files. - The optional -nogui flag runs the text-based interface if your system has graphics capability - The required location argument specifies the source of the software.
-The location can be: - A local a disk or CD-ROM that contains the operating system (for example, /dev/rz4c or /dev/disk/cdrom0c)
+The only exception to this is the switching of CD-ROMs if WLS software is being updated.
+The -u flag builds a kernel with all kernel components and does not provide the chance to archive obsolete files. - If no file type conflicts are found during the analysis phase, and your system has enough free disk space to complete the Update Installation, your next involvement is to log in to your updated system as described in Section 3.7.
+Refer to Section 3.11.1 if the Update Installation does not complete successfully. - The optional -noqui flag runs the text-based interface if your system has graphics capability - The required location argument specifies the source of the software.
+The location can be: - A local disk or CD-ROM that contains the operating system (for example, /dev/rz8c or /dev/disk/cdrom0c)

-The CD-ROM device name depends upon the version of the operating system from which you are updating.
+Note e CD-ROM device name depends upon the version the operating system from which you are updating.
+Use the old style device names (for example, /dev/rz8c) if the system is currently running Version 4.0G of the operating system.
+Use the new style device names (for example, $/\text{dev/disk/cdrom0c}$) if the system is currently running Version 5.0A of the operating system.

-- □ Use the old style device names (for example, /dev/rz4c) if the system is currently running Version 4.0F of the operating system - □ Use the new style device names (for example, /dev/disk/cdrom0c), if the system is currently running Version 5.0 of the operating system - A local mount point (directory) where the operating system media is already mounted (for example, /mnt) - The name of the RIS server (appended with a colon) that is serving the current version of the operating system (for example, server1:)
+- A local mount point where the operating system media is already mounted (for example, /mnt) - The name of the RIS server (appended with a colon) that is serving the current version of the operating system (for example, server1:)

 The following sample commands can be used to start an Update Installation.
 Use the command that best suits your situation.
-Device names from Version 4.0F are used in all examples. • To start an unattended Update Installation from CD-ROM device rz4:
+The device naming convention from Version 4.0G are used in all examples.

-'''

-/sbin/installupdate -u /dev/rz4c

-'''

-- To start the Update Installation from a CD-ROM device that is already mounted on the /cdrom mount point: - # /sbin/installupdate /cdrom - To start the Update Installation from CD-ROM using the text-based rather than the graphical interface: - # /sbin/installupdate -nogui /dev/rz4c - To start the Update Installation from a RIS server named server1: - # /sbin/installupdate server1:
+- To start an unattended Update Installation from CD-ROM device rz8: - # /sbin/installupdate -u /dev/rz8c - To start the Update Installation from a CD-ROM device that is already mounted on the /cdrom mount point: - # /sbin/installupdate /cdrom - To start the Update Installation from CD-ROM using the text-based rather than the graphical interface: - # /sbin/installupdate -nogui /dev/rz8c - To start the Update Installation from a RIS server named server1: - # /sbin/installupdate server1: